 On September 24, 2024, Doris Ware Jenkins peacefully transitioned from her earthly home to enter into eternal life at Centra Lynchburg General Hospital after a short illness.
-She was born in Madison Heights, VA on April 30, 1933 to Andrew Ware and Carrie Washington Ware Miller as the youngest of their four children and their only daughter.
+She was born in Madison Heights, Virginia on April 30, 1933 to Andrew Ware and Carrie Washington Ware Miller as the youngest of their four children and their only daughter.
+After her parents’ divorce, she and her brothers were raised by her grandparents, Charlie and Rosa Washington, alongside her aunt, the late Shirley Washington Parrish, on the family farm in Madison Heights.

 Doris accepted Jesus as her Lord and Savior and was baptized in the cool waters of the James River at an early age.
-She was a life-time member of Lovingston Baptist Church, Madison Heights, VA.
+She was a life-time member of Lovingston Baptist Church, Madison Heights, Virginia, which was organized in 1873.
+Prior to leaving for college, she served as a vacation bible schoolteacher and pianist.
+In her teenage years, she joined other teenagers and family members to work in the tobacco fields of Connecticut during the summers.

-Doris was an avid tennis fan and enjoying watching Roger Federer, Serena and Venus Williams, and Coco Gault.
+Doris was an avid tennis fan and enjoying watching Roger Federer, Serena and Venus Williams, and Coco Gauff.
 She enjoyed watching Duke University basketball games and pro basketball games, especially when LeBron James was playing.
 She watched the news every day, looking at CNN, FOX, and MSNBC as well as the local stations and was very interested in understanding the viewpoints of political opponents.
+She was very specific in what she considered acceptable and could readily spot a flaw, always supervising everything.

 In lieu of flowers, the family requests donations in her memory be made to her favorite charity, St. Jude Children’s Research Hospital.

-Tharp Funeral Home & Crematory, Lynchburg, is assisting the family.
+Tharp Funeral Home Lynchburg is serving the family.

 Friday, October 18, 2024